NancyWachiuri/BlogApp/README.md

-# PitchApp Application.
+# BlogApp Application.

-Welcome to our Pitch Application.
+Welcome to our Blog Application.

-In life, you only have 60 seconds to impress someone.
-1 minute can make or break you.
-How do we make sure that you use your 1 minute to actually say something meaningful?

-PitchApp is an application that allows you to use that one minute wisely.
-You will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+BlogApp is an application that allows you to use that one minute wisely.
+You will submit their blogposts and other users will vote on them and leave comments to give their feedback on them.
 {21st September 2021}

 ### by Nancy Wachiuri